cry-inc/bdm/readme.md

 * Client and server in a single portable binary (implemented in pure Go)
 * File deduplication for the server, network transfer and caches
-* File verification and identifaction using fast cryptographic hashes (BLAKE3)
+* File verification and identification using fast cryptographic hashes (BLAKE3)
 * Packages are described and validated using JSON manifests
 * Compressed server side storage and network data transfer (zstd)
 * Optional client side caching to avoid network transfers